chengxiaocx/chengxiaocx.github.io/index.md

 ## Publications

+- **Xiao, C.**, & Liu, J. (*in preparation*).
+Semantic effects on the perception of emotional prosody in native and non-native speakers.
 - **Xiao, C.**, & Liu, J. (*in revision*).
 The perception of emotional prosody in Mandarin Chinese words and sentences.
 - Liu, J., & **Xiao, C.**(2021).
 Tone category learning should serve tone word learning: an experiment of integrating pronunciation teaching in L2 Chinese curriculum.
 In Edited Volume *The acquisition of Chinese as a second language pronunciation: Segments and prosody*.
 Edited by Yang, Chunsheng: Springer.
 [Link](https://doi.org/10.1007/978-981-15-3809-4_6)
 - **Xiao, C.**(2017).
 The language acquisition strategy for children with ASD. *Journal of Curriculum and Instruction*, 10, 35-37.
 (In Chinese)